|Born||in New Orleans, Louisiana, USA|

 Mini Bio (1)

 Anthony Mackie is an American actor.
 He was born in New Orleans, Louisiana, to Martha (Gordon) and Willie Mackie, Sr., who owned a business, Mackie Roofing.
 Anthony has been featured in feature films, television series and Broadway and Off-Broadway plays, including Ma Rainey's Black Bottom, Drowning Crow, McReele, A Soldier's Play, and Talk, by Carl Hancock Rux, for which he won an Obie Award in 2002.
 In 2002, he was featured in Eminem's debut film, 8 Mile, playing Papa Doc, a member of Leaders of the Free World.
-He was nominated for Best Supporting Actor at the 2009 Independent Spirit Awards for his role in The Hurt Locker.
-This is Mackie's second ISA nomination, the first coming for his work in 2003 in Brother to Brother, where he was nominated for Best Actor.
-Also in 2009, Mackie portrayed rapper Tupac Shakur in the film Notorious.
-He appears in the 2011 Matt Damon film The Adjustment Bureau where he plays Harry Mitchell, a sympathetic member of a shadowy supernatural group that controls human destiny.
+He was nominated for Best Supporting Actor at the 2009 Independent Spirit Awards for his role in _The Hurt Locker (2009)_(QV).
+This is Mackie's second ISA nomination, the first coming for his work in _Brother to Brother (2003)_, where he was nominated for Best Actor.
+Also in 2009, Mackie portrayed rapper Tupac Shakur in the film Notorious (2009).
+He appears in the Matt Damon film The Adjustment Bureau (2011) where he plays Harry Mitchell, a sympathetic member of a shadowy supernatural group that controls human destiny.

 - IMDb Mini Biography By: Danny Fleet